Student Programs & Support

 You may contribute to OSLHA’s Scholarship Fund by completing that section of the OSLHA Membership form and adding the contribution to your dues payment or send your donation at any time to the OSLHA Business Office at PO Box 309, Germantown, OH 45327.

-Scholarship process is underway through recommendations by university faculty.
+Scholarship nominations are collected through university faculty.

 Awards & Recognitions